Arasu (2007 film): Plot

-Shivaraj Arasu is a NRI from a rich business family who idles away his time spending the family money.
-He is advised to return to India by his manager Ramanna to run the well-progressing companies he heads.
-Once in India, Aras finds it hard to adjust after living a luxurious and carefree life in America.
-He falls in love with Ramanna's daughter Shruthi and proposes to her, but she blasts his spoiled lifestyle and challenges him to earn at least ₹5,000 a month on his own before she can think of considering his proposal and also makes a caustic remark on the company.
-This startles Aras who takes up the challenge of quitting the company and going in search of a job.
+Shivaraj Arasu is an NRI from a wealthy family of businesspeople, yet he is wasting both his time and his family's money.
+His manager, Ramanna, advises him to return to India and take charge of their successful businesses.
+However, Arasu finds it hard to adjust to life in India after enjoying a lavish, carefree existence in America.
+He falls in love with Ramanna's daughter, Shruthi, and proposes to her.
+However, she criticises his spoilt lifestyle and challenges him to earn at least ₹5,000 a month independently before she will consider the proposal.
+She also makes a caustic remark about the company.
+Startled, Arasu quits the company and sets out to find a job.

-Now on the streets without a single penny in his pocket, Shivaraj struggles hard.
-Hungry, he asks for a meal at a hotel and is surprised by the low prices there but gets thrown out when the hotelier does not believe his promise to pay them back a hundredfold.
+Shivaraj is now homeless and penniless, really struggling to get by.
+Starving, he asks a hotel for a meal and is surprised by how low the prices are.
+However, he is thrown out when the hotelier does not believe his promise to repay him a hundredfold.
 He finds an old lady selling bananas.
-He repeats the same to her, eats two bananas, and promises Rs.
-200,000 to the old lady after a month.
-At this stage he finds an ordinary girl, Aishwarya.
-The muscle power of Shivaraj when the rowdies attack her earns him a good name.
-Shivaraj also gets a job as a sales representative in the saree shop where Aishwarya is working.
-He finds a place to live in the small room of Aishwarya.
-Aishwarya turns very sympathetic, and Shivaraj decides to stay in her house for one month.
-Shivaraj sleeps on the floor and his wonderful behavior and a lot of help for the people in his colony give him a comfortable standing.
-He owes a lot to Shruthi for her remark that has changed his lifestyle, and he is extremely happy with Aishwarya for supporting him in knowing the hard realities of life.
+He tells her the same story, eats two bananas and promises her 200,000 rupees in a month's time.
+It is at this point that he meets a girl named Aishwarya.
+Shivaraj gains a good reputation by using his strength to protect her from a group of thugs.
+He also gets a job as a sales representative in the saree shop where she works.
+He moves into the small room that she shares.
+Taking pity on him, Aishwarya lets him stay at her house for a month.
+He sleeps on the floor, and his helpful behaviour towards the people in his neighbourhood earns him a good reputation.
+He owes a lot to Shruthi for her wise words that changed his lifestyle, and he is extremely grateful to Aishwarya for supporting him through life's hardships.

-Shivaraj is liked immensely by Aishwarya this month.
-On the other hand, Shruthi is also in love with Shivaraj and ready to marry him.
-It turns out that Shruthi and Aishwarya are actually very close friends.
-Shivaraj is not aware that Aishwarya is in love with him, but Aishwarya declares to Shruthi that she is in love with Shivaraj which surprises her.
-When Aishwarya goes somewhere, Shruthi, feeling bad for Shivaraj's condition, asks for his forgiveness, to which he agrees.
-Now Shruthi decides to give up her love for the sake of her friend Aishwarya.
-On the other hand, Aishwarya knowing that Shruthi is ready for marriage with Shivaraj also comes forward to sacrifice her love.
+This month, Aishwarya has a huge crush on Shivaraj.
+Shruthi is also in love with him and ready to marry him.
+As it happens, Shruthi and Aishwarya are very good friends.
+Shivaraj is unaware that Aishwarya loves him, but she has told Shruthi, who is taken aback.
+After Aishwarya leaves, feeling sorry for Shivaraj, Shruthi asks for his forgiveness, which he grants.
+She then decides to give up her love for him for the sake of her friend.
+Similarly, knowing that Shruthi is ready to marry Shivaraj, Aishwarya also decides to sacrifice her love for him.
 Not knowing what to do, the intelligent Shivaraj takes a bold step.
-Without revealing his decision, he convinces both to marry his good friends Vijay and Vinay.
-In return, the friends arrange for another woman Arpitha to come to Shivaraj, with Arpitha suddenly driving in and proclaiming her love for him as the film ends.
+Without revealing his plan, he convinces them both to marry his friends, Vijay and Vinay, instead.
+In return, the friends arrange for Arpitha, another woman, to come to Shivaraj.
+As the film ends, she suddenly appears and confesses her love for him.